Close Menu

 ebike with aluminum frame - photo by Tower Electric Bikes

-Experts tell us that electric bikes with carbon fiber frames are faster than aluminum ones because they have a more aerodynamic design that helps them experience less drag at higher speeds.
+Experts tell us that electric bikes with carbon fibre frames are faster than aluminium ones because they have a more aerodynamic design that helps them experience less drag at higher speeds.

 Q: How do I know if my carbon bike’s frame is broken?

-Take a dollar coin or a key and start tapping on the doubtful area.
+Take a dollar coin or a key and tap the doubtful area.

 Areas that aren’t damaged will give the typical ‘tap’ sound.
 Those that are impaired will give off a dull thud.

-Apply force on the suspect area and check whether it’s softer than the area around it.
+Apply force to the suspect area and check whether it’s softer than the surrounding area.

-At the end, I believe the price tag should not be in the way of having a lot of benefits from the right ebike frame.
+All in all, I believe the price tag should not be in the way of having a lot of benefits from the right e-bike frame.

 Felipe T